Choose a type

 There are different types of breast cancer.
 Knowing the type you have helps your doctors decide on the best treatment for you.

 Most breast cancers are invasive and there are different types.
 They start in the ducts or lobes of the breast and spread into surrounding breast tissue.
 Breast cancer that has not spread outside the lobes or ducts is called ductal carcinoma in situ (DCIS).
 It is the earliest possible form of breast cancer.
 It needs to be treated but is not life-threatening.

 Invasive breast cancers can be grouped depending on how the cells look when they are examined under the microscope.
 The most common type of invasive breast cancer is ductal invasive.
 Invasive lobular breast cancer is a much less common type.
 Some other rarer types are:

-A lump in the breast is the most common symptom of breast cancer.
+A breast lump is the most common symptom of breast cancer.
 Most breast lumps are not cancer but it is always important to get checked by your doctor.

-If you have any symptoms or notice anything that is unusual for you see your GP straightaway.
+If you have any symptoms or do a self-exam and notice anything that is unusual for you see your GP straightaway.

 Doctors do not know the exact causes of breast cancer.
 But there are risk factors that can increase your chance of developing it.

 Having one or more risk factors does not mean you will get breast cancer.
-Also, having no risk factors does not mean you will not develop breast cancer.
+Also, having no risk factors does not mean you will not develop it.

 Breast cancer is likely to be caused by a combination of different risk factors, rather than just one.

 Women who have symptoms usually begin by seeing their GP.
 They will examine you and refer you to a breast clinic.
 You should get an appointment within 2 weeks.